anh-8922/git-buddies/README.md

 ### The User Details Page 🌟

 Explore an abundant source of detailed insights about the selected individual.
 Uncover comprehensive profile details such as professional affiliations and social media identifiers.
 Delve into a succinct overview of followers, followings, and the count of publicly available repositories.

-### Summary 🧙‍♂️

-In this project, I employed Next.js and TypeScript for efficient development.
-Axios facilitated HTTP requests and data retrieval.
-CSS modules ensured modular styling, and Next.js' built-in routing streamlined navigation.
-The application boasts responsiveness, featuring a main page listing all users, with dynamically generated routes for individual user pages for an enhanced user experience.

-### Contact

-If you have further question, feel free to contact me at anh-dev@hotmail.com

 ```bash
 npm run dev